Spinning Silver: Plot summary

 The story of Spinning Silver unfolds in the voices of several characters, but primarily in the voices of three young women who struggle against strong evil forces, in an imaginary medieval eastern European kingdom called Lithvas.

 Over the last seven years, Lithvas has been suffering from long, brutal winters that are slowly killing its people.
-Miryem Mandelstam, a young Jewish girl, takes over her father's moneylending business to save her family from debt.
-A village girl, Wanda, becomes the Mandelstams' servant, and she and her brothers become close with them.
-One night Miryem, flush with her financial success, brags to her mother that she can “turn silver into gold”.
+Miryem Mandelstam, a young Jewish girl, takes over her father's moneylending business to save her family from poverty.
+A village girl, Wanda and later her brother, become the Mandelstams' servants.
+One night, Miryem, flush with her financial success, brags to her mother that she can “turn silver into gold”.
 Her boast is overheard by the Staryk, a race of fae creatures who emerge from their own world every winter to raid human settlements, and Miryem receives three deliveries of magical silver.
 Realizing that the Staryk will kill her if she does not give them gold in exchange, she has the metal made into three pieces of jewellery to sell.
 However, after the sale of the second piece, Miryem demands payment for her work; to Miryem’s horror, the Staryk king tells her that after the third, her "reward" will be marriage to him.

 The jewellery is bought by the duke of the city of Vysnia for his daughter, Irina; he then persuades Mirnatius, the tsar of Lithvas, to marry her.
 On her wedding night, Irina discovers that while wearing her Staryk jewellery, she can cross into the Staryk kingdom and magically observe her husband.
 Mirnatius has a contract allowing his body to be inhabited by Chernobog, a demon who drinks souls and can only emerge at night due to his hatred of sunlight.
 Each evening, the new tsarina escapes to the fae world, where she is safe from the demon.

 After the Staryk king abducts Miryem to his palace, she learns that she can literally change silver into gold with a touch.
 She also discovers that the Staryk king is responsible for lengthening the winters in Lithvas, and that it is his desire to make them permanent.
 Although she hates her husband, who refuses even to tell her his name due to the power over him it would give her, Miryem comes to know and care for some of the Staryk; she also sees that their kingdom is suffering mysterious damages.
 While out exploring, Miryem encounters Irina.
 The two women create a plan to bring their husbands together, in the hopes that they will destroy one another.
 Because Miryem cannot cross to the human world alone, she bargains with the king: he will take her to attend her cousin’s wedding in Vysnia if she can transform three of his enormous vaults of silver within three days.
 She succeeds, barely, with the help of her servants.